Softcatala/translation-memory-tools/docs/technical_design.rst

 The process of building a transtlation memories works as follows:

-* Every fileset is downloaded using its downloaded mecanism (git, svn, file download, etc)
+* Every fileset is download using its downloaded mecanism (git, svn, file download, etc)
 * All the files download (e.g ts, xml, etc) are converted to PO (the interal format to build the memories)
 * All the segments are added a comment that indicates where the translation was imported from
 * Translations memories are build using GNU Text (msgcat)
 * When the process is finished we generate a TMX from the PO file

 Limations:

 * msgcat is slow with large files (e.g. KDE or GNOME)
 * To convert to PO we use the translation toolkit.
 For XML you need to specify the format but we do not.
 * PO as native format is limited.
 For example, to indicate the source of the translation (we use a comment)